jhart54/chord_chart_transposition/README.md

 - Spacing of lines in the text file does not matter
 - The current key of the song is specified in the naming conventions of the file (e.g. “One of Us chords - B.txt”, where the key is B major)

-# Running the code and folder structure:
+# Running the code and folder structure
 Running the code is as simple as changing the current directory to a directory where several sub-folders are stored.
 The required naming conventions for the sub-folders are:
 - txt_input_files: raw text files created with the above conventions to be processed with the code
 - pdf_chord_charts: folder for complete PDF chord charts to be saved